nicolenairibm/wca-workshop-20250519/README.md

 # Installation guide for WCA on Eclipse

-This document gives infomration on installing software tools with Eclipse IDE that are needed to run **Watson Code Assistant**
+This document gives infomration on installing software tools with Eclipse IDE that are needed to run **watsonx Code Assistant**

 ## Environment setup